-Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the
+Prerequisite: Satisfactory evidence of entry level writing/reading skills based assessment testing scores, and/or completion of the developmental English program with a minimum grade of C.

-COM-0134 Wireless LANs
+COM-0134 Wireless LANs Spring

 This course introduces the concepts of planning, designing, installing and configuring wireless LANs.
 Hands-on projects will be used to emphasize the implementation and troubleshooting of wireless LANs, network cards, and routers/access points.